artsy/artsy.github.io/_posts/2021-05-11-unstructured-knowledge-sharing.markdown

 author: steve-hicks
 ---

-Something something why is knowledge sharing important? blah blah blah we emphasize it at Artsy.
+We have a handful of regularly scheduled meetings in place at Artsy devoted to knowledge sharing.

+But what about the _unstructured_ ways in which we share knowledge?
+If structured sharing time demonstrates that a team is _interested_ in spreading knowledge, _unstructured_ sharing time demonstrates that spreading knowledge is the default mode for the team.
+Instead of the team forming habits of working in isolation or hoarding expertise, they've formed habits of learning from and teaching each other.

 <!-- more -->

-We have a handful of regularly scheduled meetings in place at Artsy devoted to knowledge sharing:
+Regularly scheduled meetings we have for knowledge sharing include:

 - Team-based knowledge share meetings
-- Open office hours for anyone to join when they want help with something
+- Open office hours for anyone to bring questions
 - Lunch & learns for presenting across all of Artsy engineering
 - Show & tell, where attendees bring recent learnings or explorations to demo to the group
 - Peer learning groups that are dedicated to learning a specific topic in development

-As [Ash][ash] mentioned in [his article on knowledge shares][knowledge-shares], these are all great _structured_ opportunities for us to share knowledge.
+As [Ash][ash] mentioned in [his article on knowledge shares][knowledge-shares], these are all great opportunities for us to share knowledge.
 Learning is easy to de-prioritize in the face of shipping features, and scheduling these meetings reinforces learning as a priority.

-But what about the _unstructured_ ways in which we share knowledge?
-Structured sharing time demonstrates that the team is interested in spreading knowledge; _unstructured_ sharing time demonstrates that the spreading of knowledge has become _the default_ mode for the team.
-Instead of the team forming habits of working in isolation or hoarding expertise, they've formed habits of learning from and teaching each other.

-This article describes a few things we do that are unstructured and unscheduled, all of which demonstrate our emphasis on learning at Artsy.

-## The #dev-help Slack Channel
+Recently [Chris Pappas][chris] pointed out the incredible value we get out of one specific Slack channel:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Shortest blog post of all time:<br>“Add a <a href="https://twitter.com/hashtag/dev?src=hash&amp;ref_src=twsrc%5Etfw">#dev</a>-help channel to your slack where devs can pose questions to the wider team.
 You won’t regret it!”<br>-- Chris Pappas</p>&mdash; Artsy Open Source (@ArtsyOpenSource) <a href="https://twitter.com/ArtsyOpenSource/status/1357819867638812672?ref_src=twsrc%5Etfw">February 5, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+This piqued my interest.
+What unstructured/unscheduled things do we do at Artsy to demonstrate our emphasis on learning?

+## The #dev-help Slack Channel

 We have many dev-specific channels set up in the Artsy Slack, but one in particular has become a massively important knowledge-base for the entire team: the #dev-help channel.